Newtonmore Camanachd Club

 Newtonmore Camanachd Club is a shinty club from Newtonmore, Badenoch, Scotland.
-It is historically the most successful side in the history of Shinty, having won the Camanachd Cup a record 34 times.
-They won the Marine Harvest Premier Division seven years in a row beginning in 2010.
+As of 2025 it is historically the most successful side in the history of shinty, having won the Camanachd Cup a record 35 times, including 4 in a row from 2016-2019.
+They won the Premiership seven years in a row beginning in 2010.

 The reserve team currently play in North Division One.

 History

 Shinty has been played in the Newtonmore area for centuries, but more recently, there are records of shinty being played at the Eilan since 1877, and the club was formally constituted in 1893 and was a founding member of the Camanachd Association in 1895.
 One of their greatest early players was Dr. John Cattanach, the first shinty player in the Scottish Sports Hall of Fame.

-Since then, the club has won the Camanachd Cup 34 times – a record unmatched by any other team in the game.
-The club's most recent victory was in 2019.
+Since then, the club has won the Camanachd Cup 35 times – a record unmatched by any other team in the game.
+The club's most recent victory was in 2024.
 A defining moment in their history was winning a pulsating match 4–3 after extra time against Kingussie in 2011.
 This was their first win since 1985, signalled the end of Kingussie's dominance of the sport and helped lay the ghosts of their record loss to Kingussie in 1991.

 Two of the greatest names in shinty history, goalkeeper Hugh Chisholm and David "Tarzan" Ritchie jointly hold the Newtonmore club record of twelve Camanachd Cup winners medals each.
 The club has also won the MacTavish Cup a record forty times, together with a string of other honours.
 The club won the MacTavish Cup in 2009 5–4 against Kingussie at the Bught Park, Inverness on 13 June 2009.
 The game was broadcast live on BBC Alba.
 Players such as Paul MacArthur, Danny MacRae and Michael Ritchie are the sons and nephews of famous Newtonmore players and the club has a long dynastic tradition.

-Many clubs throughout Scotland have long and friendly rivalries with Newtonmore – notably, Kyles Athletic who they met frequently in Camanachd Cup Finals in the 1970s.
-However the keenest rivalry, and certainly least friendly is with near neighbours, Kingussie.
-For over twenty years from the mid-1980s Kingussie dominated the sport and Newtonmore won nothing.
-However, from 2010 Newtonmore have won the Premier Division title and numerous cups at both first and reserve team level.
+Many clubs throughout Scotland have long-standing rivalries with Newtonmore, including Kyles Athletic, whom they met frequently in Camanachd Cup Finals during the 1970s.
+Their most prominent rivalry is with nearby Kingussie.
+From the mid-1980s, Kingussie dominated the sport for over twenty years, during which Newtonmore won nothing.
+Since 2010, however, Newtonmore won the 7 straight Premier Division titles as well as several cup competitions at both first and reserve team level.

-The Club field and pavilion at Eilean Bheannchair AKA The Eilan (built in 1993) are both owned by the club.
-In 2016 Newtonmore bought the adjacent field to the Eilan and work is underway to create a new training pitch to be called the Dr Johnny Cattanach Memorial Field.
+The Club field and pavilion at Eilean Bheannchair, a.k.a, The Eilan (built in 1993) are both owned by the club.
+In 2016 Newtonmore bought the adjacent field to the Eilan and created a new training pitch called the Dr Johnny Cattanach Memorial Field.